What is social-emotional reciprocity?

 Let’s examine some foundational skills that underlie these methods of information sharing.

-Reciprocal engagement.
 Once we have joint attention in place and we have imitation in place, then we usually enter into that reciprocal engagement.
-Again, it's the back and forth that we need to maintain long enough to learn something, to enjoy something and to share something with another person.
+Again, it's the back and forth that we need to maintain long enough to learn something, enjoy something, and share something with another person.
 It's paying attention to people versus paying attention to objects.
 Children with autism have a tendency to focus strongly on objects.
 Objects are much more predictable than people and much easier for them to understand because of the deficits in their social communication.